perelloliver/convfinqa-task/report.md

 #### What I'd do differently
 This is what I would do differently if I had more time, or if I carry on with this project in the future, in order of importance:

+- Run evaluation on our full test dataset to gain a clear understanding of systemic strengths and weaknesses based on performance.
+- Reimplement containerization which works alongside a quickstart route for local runs.
 - Implement CI/CD, just a basic GitHub workflow for now.
 - Create a custom tool use behaviour for the agent to avoid infinite tool loops and overcomplicated answer chains.
 - Improve error handling and logging to prevent data loss and overall improve system performance.
 - Evaluate different reasoning models to identify the best choice for this system - possibly fine-tune a model on the ConvFinQA dataset, ideally via reinforcement learning fine-tuning on a reasoning model.